EOSIO/eos/README.md

 <a name="automac"></a>
 #### MacOS Sierra

-Before running the script make sure you have updated XCode and brew:
+Before running the script, make sure you have updated XCode and Homebrew:

 ```bash
 xcode-select --install